 So when is it not appropriate to have skin needling?

-A keloid is a thick over grown scar resulting from excessive growth of collagen that can occur after injury and is more prevalent in people from African descent.
+A keloid is a thick overgrown scar resulting from excessive growth of collagen that can occur after injury and is more prevalent in people of African descent.

 Haemophiliacs and Other Blood Disorders

 If you suffer from any condition where your body does not have the ability to produce adequate platelets to stop bruising and bleeding then this procedure is not for you.

 Suffering from any type of skin disease would most likely be a contraindication to Skin Needling.